Zeqing-Wang/TimeCausality/README.md

 ## 💾 Coming Soon

 - ~~Release the Dataset~~
-- Evaluation scripts for open-source VLMs
+- ~~Evaluation scripts for open-source VLMs~~
+- Instruction for evaluation

 ## 📊 Full Benchmark Results on TimeCausality